Park-Jaemin/pytorch-maml-rl/README.md

 ## References
 This project is forked from [tristandeleu/pytorch-maml-rl](https://github.com/tristandeleu/pytorch-maml-rl).
-Most codes are from this repository.
+Most codes are from the repository.